rackerlabs/support-how-to/content/how-to/cloud-servers/what-are-inodes-in-linux/index.md

 /dev/xvda1       1.3M   46K  1.3M    4% /
 ```

-#### How to count inodes under a certain directory?
+### Count inodes under a certain directory

-To check the number of inodes in a specific directory you need to run
+To check the number of inodes in a specific directory, run
 the following command:

 ```
 find <DIRECTORY> | wc -l
 ```

-In the following example we are going to check the file count in the `/root`
+The following example checks the file count in the **/root**
 directory.
-We are getting 11 files created under **/root**.

 ```
 [root@Rackspace-Server ~]# pwd